-You probably won’t find the cheaper options in the display room of the funeral home, but sometimes directors keep the bargain models in the basement or boiler room.
-They’ll probably try to dissuade you from purchasing, but you should ask to see one anyway.
+You probably won't find the cheaper options in the display room of the funeral home, but sometimes directors keep the bargain models stored away.
+Ask if they are available and to see the options available.

 7. The body isn't required during viewings, unless you request it.